corgikit/pancake-document/hiring/become-a-chef/community-manager-ptbr.md

 * Great proficiency in written English.
 Proficiency in other languages very welcome too.&#x20;
 * A Relevant Degree in: Communications; Media Marketing; Video or Graphic Design&#x20;
 * Be crypto native.
 Know your way around DeFi, NFTs, and have your bunny ear to the ground.
-* Already a PancakeSwap user.
+* Already a ZexdexApp user.
 Experience with our products, such as yield farming, is a must.&#x20;
-* Ideally, have an existing track record of contributions to PancakeSwap (made a video, wrote an article, helped the people in the community etc.).&#x20;
+* Ideally, have an existing track record of contributions to ZexdexApp (made a video, wrote an article, helped the people in the community etc.).&#x20;
 * Excellent communication skill is a must.
 * Always keen on learning new tools/trends.
 Crypto space runs super fast, and you have to hop quickly.&#x20;
 * Have an iron heart to work with a duck.
 This isn’t a joke.&#x20;